mikeedudee/MS5611-Mike-Refactored/README.md

 Major key optimizations and changes in the source code are listed in the [CHANGELOG.md](./CHANGELOG.md); future enhancements are still ongoing development.

+*The features and the algorithm written for this library are all based on or are inspired by other libraries and on the MS5611 DATA SHEET*

 ## Usage Examples

 ### Basic Example